 Since engagement and communication go hand-in-hand, effective employee communication is a leading indicator of financial performance and a driver of employee engagement.
 Companies that are highly effective communicators had 47% higher total returns to shareholders over the last five years compared with firms that are the least effective communicators.

-Being able to measure engagement in your organization is critical to building a convincing business case on how it's improving and in turn the impact brought to an organization.
-Measuring business metrics (unearned PTO, improvement in turnover etc) requires time since you need a good sample of data to be able to flag trends.
+Being able to measure employee engagement in your organization is critical to building a convincing business case on how it's improving and in turn, to quantify the impact on an organization.
+Measuring business metrics (unearned personal time off, improvement in turnover etc) requires time since you need a good sample of data to be able to flag trends.
 Usually you need to wait 6 months to a year to be able to say how the organization is trending in terms of turnover etc.

-There are far more immediate tools you can use today to capture measurable employee sentiment and engagement.
+There are far more immediate tools you can use today to capture measurable employee sentiment and engagement, key contributors to a positive organizational culture.

-In many organizations, company intranet has become a main tool to share information and collaborate.
+In many organizations, the intranet is the main tool to share information and encourage employee collaboration.
 It is also often used as a communication and engagement tool.
 By enabling some of these engagement features you can gain a relatively quick insight.

-Here are some of the features we recommend to measure and improve your employee engagement through company intranet:
+Here are some of the features we recommend to measure and improve your employee engagement with a company intranet:

 Just as polls, idea submission allows staff to describe an issue and their idea in detail.
-The key here is to collect the name with each idea and not making it anonymous.
+The key here is to collect the name with each idea and not make it anonymous.
 This promotes ownership of the content that's created.
 Additionally, we recommend enabling likes and comments so that others can vote up the idea or ask questions.
-Anyone who submitted an idea always wants to be recognized, we recommend including "resolution" or "outcome" section for each idea where management can comment on whether this idea is [In Works] or [More Detail Required]
+Anyone who submitted an idea always wants to be recognized, we recommend including "resolution" or "outcome" section for each idea where management can comment on the status of an idea, e.g. [In Works] or [More Detail Required].

 Featured Staff News

 Another great tool which is free in most intranets is the Featured Events tool.
-We recommend featuring spotlight articles on your employees to bring up interesting stories and spark a conversation.
-If available in your intranet, enable comments and likes to be able to see what kind of engagement you get on this content.
+We recommend featuring spotlight articles and employee recognition to spark a conversation and foster organizational culture.
+If available on your intranet, enable comments and likes to be able to see what kind of engagement you get on this content.

 Measurement is critical.
 Companies that are less-effective communicators are much more likely than highly effective communicators to report having no formal measurements of communication effectiveness.

-Leave your comments on what are some of the things you're curious about and we'll try to get an expert insight on the topic
+Leave comments describing the things you're curious about and we'll try to get an expert insight on the topic!